dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 But, you don't know how.

-In software, success takes dedication and hard work.

 Use these 5 tips as a guide to Senior level:

 ## 1. Go beyond languages and frameworks